MicrosoftDocs/executable-docs/exec-docs/CreateLinuxVMSecureWebServer/README.md

+---
+title: Create a NGINX Webserver Secured via HTTPS
+description: This tutorial shows how to create a NGINX Webserver Secured via HTTPS.
+author: mbifeld@microsoft.com
+ms.topic: article
+ms.date: 11/10/2023
+ms.custom: innovation-engine
+---

-# Intro to Create a NGINX Webserver Secured via HTTPS
+# Create a NGINX Webserver Secured via HTTPS

 To secure web servers, a Transport Layer Security (TLS), previously known as Secure Sockets Layer (SSL), certificate can be used to encrypt web traffic.
 These TLS/SSL certificates can be stored in Azure Key Vault, and allow secure deployments of certificates to Linux virtual machines (VMs) in Azure.
 In this tutorial you learn how to: